Inventory Management for 50,000+ Museum Artifacts

 Keeping digital records in sync with real-world movement can be tricky

 Once a request was approved, the item began physically moving through the museum, passing through multiple locations and being handled by different staff members.
-My challenge was making sure these transitions were accurately reflected in the system without requiring admins to dig through multiple requests.
+My challenge was making sure these transitions were accurately reflected in the system.

 SOLUTION